Customize label text for a single label

 This tutorial will walk you through how to use expressions in the Mapbox Studio style editor to customize the label text for a single label.

 Log into your Mapbox account and navigate to your Styles page.
 This is where all your styles are listed.
-A style is a set of rules for how your map will be drawn on the page.
-It defines how all of your data should be styled and includes references to your data and map images (icons, markers, patterns), fonts.
+A style is a set of rules for how Mapbox will draw your map on the page.
+It defines how all your data should be styled and includes references to your data and map images (icons, markers, patterns), fonts.
 For more about styles, see the Styles section of the Mapbox Studio Manual.

 Go to your Styles page.
 Click the New style button.
 Find the Basic Template style and click Create.
 The style editor will automatically open with the Basic template style ready for editing.